 It seems unfathomable to those who lean left that the country we live in elected someone who makes degrading comments about women, immigrants and minorities, but to people living in smaller towns and rural areas crippled by the recession with one in twenty unemployed, Donald Trump was the underdog.
 For them, Trump was not afraid to “tell it like it is” and champion his “deplorables” while Clinton was a “crooked” career politician who deleted emails and rigged her own nomination.

 Reading conservative posts and speaking with conservative friends can help delve deeper into other reasons states went red.
 To disillusioned voters who already distrusted the establishment, Trump was an outsider like them while Clinton was more of the same.
 To nativist voters whose fear Trump stirred into xenophobia and bigotry, Clinton and her progressive views were unthinkable.
 To college-educated voters who disliked Trump some but Clinton and fiscal liberalism more, their vote was for the Republican Party.
 Generalizing all Trump voters as uneducated racists who cannot be reasoned with ignores legitimate concerns people have that future candidates can address (states such as Pennsylvania, North Carolina and Wisconsin were blue in 2012 but red in 2016) and oversimplifies complex issues ranging from economic uncertainty to moral divides to the disconnect between blue collar and white collar demographics.
-This does not excuse Trump from things he has said, but understanding how he was able to reach so many is crucial to shaping 2020 and beyond.
+This does not excuse Trump’s lack of experience and appalling behavior, but understanding how he was able to reach so many is crucial to shaping 2020 and beyond.